rafaelsouzaribeiro/web-chat-websocket-in-golang/README.md

 If you want to use a chat with message tracking and the ability to track connected and disconnected users using Redis or Cassandra, this is the project you need.<br />
 <br />
-1 - Navigate to the cmd/redis or cmd/cassandra directory.
+1 - Navigate to the cmd/redis or cmd/cassandra directory.<br/>
 2 - Run: main.go<br />
 3 - access via browser: http://localhost:8080/chat<br />
 4 - being able to open in multiple tabs and connect multiple users<br />